Torrie Wilson: Personal life

 Wilson says she did not watch wrestling when she was younger, but says that since becoming involved in the industry, she has become a fan of Hulk Hogan.
 While working for WWE, Wilson was on the road up to 300 days per year.
-She had a Maltese named Chloe, who traveled with her.
+She had a Maltese dog named Chloe, who traveled with her.
 While on the road, Wilson worked out at least four days a week.
 Usually, her workout consisted of an hour of cardiovascular workouts and a half-hour of lifting weights.
 Wilson also has a close friendship with Stacy Keibler.
 At one point, they were roommates in Los Angeles, California.

-After dating for four years, Wilson married Peter Gruner (known on-screen as Billy Kidman) on July 11, 2003.
+After dating for four years, Wilson married Peter Gruner, known on-screen as Billy Kidman, on July 11, 2003.
 They lived in Tampa, Florida when not traveling.
 The couple divorced in 2008.

 In September 2007, Wilson launched her clothing line, "Officially Jaded", alongside Nick Mitchell, a former WWE wrestler who was known as "Mitch" of the Spirit Squad.
 The couple began dating in mid-2006 while she was still married to Billy Kidman.
 She opened a store in The Woodlands, Texas, at the upscale Market Street district.

 On September 14, 2008, Torrie made an appearance at the inaugural Wrestler's Rescue event held in Piscataway, New Jersey, an event to create awareness and to help raise money to support the health care needs of retired professional wrestlers.

-Wilson dated New York Yankees third baseman Alex Rodriguez from 2011 to 2015.
+Wilson dated New York Yankees third baseman Alex Rodriguez from 2011 to 2014.
 Wilson married Justin Tupper on September 19, 2019.
+The couple announced the birth of their daughter, Poppi Wilson Tupper, in November 2025, born through a surrogate mother months prior.

 After retiring from wrestling, she became a web-based fitness instructor and blogger.

 Wilson's father, Al Wilson, died on April 4, 2019, two days before she was inducted into the WWE Hall of Fame.